407pilot/verus-pi/README.md

 Even though this is public, it is still a personal build environment, not an official Verus release.
 That means:

+- You don't know if I know what I am doing.
+For that matter, *I* don't know if I know what I'm doing.
 - You cannot reasonably verify that the binaries inside the prebuilt container are official.
 - You would be trusting that I (a random person on the internet) did not modify, inject, or accidentally break anything.
 - If something goes wrong, like bugs, security issues, or chain corruption, you are on your own.
 This is not a supported distribution.